 Candice is a mother of three beautiful children (2 biological) ages 21, 4, and 3.
 She is an aboriginal woman from the Cree/Dene nation.
 Candice happens to be in recovery from substance abuse going on 7+ years.
 She was diagnosed as being HIV+ 22 years ago when pregnant with her now 21 years old (HIV-) daughter.
-Candice is currently involved with the PLDI Impact Evaluation and loves doing peer work because of the giving back factor which keeps her grounded while also giving others hope.
+Candice worked on the PLDI Impact Evaluation and loves doing peer work because of the giving back factor which keeps her grounded while also giving others hope.
 In Candice’s own words, “I hope to continue working with peers until I grow up!”

 What first piqued your interest in HIV research and evaluation?

 I was hired as an outreach worker for the MAKA project about 10 years ago.
 I played several roles with that project and research was one of them.
 It’s interesting because Janice, who we are working with now, worked on this project before I got involved.
 Back then, we were the first to use rapid HIV tests in the Downtown Eastside (DTES).
 We did research with marginalized woman in the DTES to understand their history and drug use (causes).
 We also wanted to know the best way to get HIV medicines to these street entrenched women, to someday set up a kind of a delivery service so that everyone was taking their medications.
 It was quite a big experience for me.
 Through networking, I am happy to say I met others who were in the same field of interest as myself that led me to other peer research opportunities.